ABakker105/CS361-MIcroserviceA/README.md

 # CS361---Microservice-A
 ## Workout Recommendation System Based on User’s Exercise Preferences
 ### A. How to REQUEST data from Microservice A:
-The microservice uses HTTP POST endpoints to request data from the endpoint /preferences.
-Microservice A listens for requests on port 3001.
-The screenshot below shows an example request from a user that is sending their workout preferences to Microservice A.
+Applications must send HTTP requests to the endpoint /preferences in Microservice A. Microservice A listens for requests on port 3001.
+The screenshot below shows an example request from a user that is sending their workout preferences in the test file to Microservice A.

 ![image](https://github.com/user-attachments/assets/599a991b-8c5c-40e9-ae19-a21e0ceab6d4)